hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

               broker-container   1.0        karaf   yes          mq-broker-default.broker-profile  success
               broker-container2  1.0        karaf   yes          mq-broker-default.broker-profile  success

+Note: When creating the broker instance with the above command, broker's openwire transport listener listens on a random port, you can verify that by loging into the hawtio console and connect to master broker container by clicling on the arrow next to it.
+From the ActiveMQ tab look for "Open wire url".
+To set a fixed port for the openwire listener we add a config adming propety setting in the broker's profile:

+            JBossFuse:karaf@root> fabric:profile-edit --pid io.fabric8.mq.fabric.server-broker-profile/openwire-port=61618 mq-broker-default.broker-profile

+This can be verified by inspecting the profile:

+            JBossFuse:karaf@root> fabric:profile-display mq-broker-default.broker-profile

+To ensure our new port takes the effect we'll restart the broker containers:

+            JBossFuse:karaf@root> fabric:container-stop broker-container broker-container2
+            The list of container names: [broker-container, broker-container2] Container 'broker-container' stopped successfully.

+            JBossFuse:karaf@root> fabric:container-start broker-container broker-container2
+            The list of container names: [broker-container, broker-container2]

 Note: for more information on the arguments that have been passed to this command you can always use --help to see the command manual in details.